BIRDSgroup/RCD/README.md

 v_eG = variance of G determined in step 1
 &nbsp;

-v_eT = variance of G determined in step 2
+v_eT = variance of T determined in step 1